DUI — first offense.

 DUI charges in New Jersey carry penalties most drivers don't fully understand until it's too late.
 Here's a plain read of what each charge actually means — and what comes next.

-One arrest is enough to put your license, your job, and a sizeable chunk of your savings on the line.
-The first 24 hours after a DUI charge are when the case is won or lost.
+One arrest can put your license, your job, and a chunk of your savings on the line — and the first days matter most.

-A DUI you got driving your own personal car can still end your commercial license.
-Federal rules are stricter than state rules, and for many truck and bus drivers, a single charge ends the career.
+A DUI in your personal car can still end your commercial license — federal rules are stricter, and one charge can end the career.

-Whichever of these you're facing, the next move is the same.
+Whichever of these you're facing, the next move is a phone call.

 Most drivers think the ticket ends at the courthouse.
 It doesn't.
 Points, insurance hikes, and surcharges quietly cost thousands more over the years that follow — usually far more than fighting the ticket in the first place.

-These are some of the highest-point tickets on the books.
-They push insurance premiums up sharply — and they stay on your record for years.
-Almost always reducible to a lesser charge if a lawyer fights it.
+Some of the highest-point tickets on the books — they raise your insurance sharply and stay on your record for years.
+Often reducible to a lesser charge.

-Driving with a suspended license is a separate crime, and the consequences escalate every time it happens.
-We help drivers get their license back — and we fight to stop suspensions before they start.
+Driving on a suspended license is its own crime, and it escalates each time.
+We help you get your license back — and stop suspensions before they start.

-Federal rules for commercial drivers are stricter than the rules for everyone else.
-The wrong conviction — even on a routine ticket — can disqualify your CDL and end the career you've built around it.
+Federal rules for commercial drivers are stricter.
+The wrong conviction — even a routine ticket — can disqualify your CDL and end your career.

 Before you just pay the fine — let's talk first.

-The wrong conviction adds thousands to your premium over 3 to 5 years — usually more than the lawyer costs.
+The wrong conviction adds thousands to your premium over 3 to 5 years — sometimes more than the lawyer costs.

 Prosecutors negotiate.
 Officers don't always show.
 Stops aren't always done right.
 A lawyer who knows the court finds what you can't.